Uniform description of the rigged configuration bijection: Results

 It remains to show the local energy function satisfies Equation~\eqref{eq:change_energy}.

 \begin{lemma} Part~(\ref{cV}) holds for

 when $\clfw_r$ is a minuscule weight. \end{lemma}

-\begin{proof} Note that in order for the second application of $\delta_r$ to return $u_{\clfw_r}$, there must not exists any singular rows in $\nu^{(r)}$ after the first application of $\delta_r$.
+\begin{proof} Note that in order for the second application of $\delta_r$ to return $u_{\clfw_r}$, there must not exist any singular rows in $\nu^{(r)}$ after the first application of $\delta_r$.
 Hence all rows selected in $\nu^{(r)}$ must have length $1$.
-Thus the claim holds on classically highest weight elements.
+Thus the claim holds on classically highest weight elements of $B^{r,1} \otimes B^{r,1}$ by Theorem~\ref{thm:minuscule_energy}.